zbchristian/Raspi_PowerSwitch/Readme.md

 The Arduino is supplied by a 3.3V regulator on the board.
 This ensures, that the signals of the Arduino and the Raspberry Pi are compatible.

 The default power button is a touch button connected via a 1MOhm resistor to Port 4 and sensed via Port 2 of the ATTINY85.
-A standard button can be connected to Port 2 as well.
+A standard button can be connected to Port 4 as well, but requires to adapt the code.

 This device has been developped for the powering of a Raspberry Pi 3a used as Wireless access point (installed is [RaspAP](https://raspap.com/) ) in a very flat case.
 The Raspberry Pi is used in a Camper Van to connect to camp ground wireless networks or LTE/4G.
 The device is powered in this case by 12V.